|Colors:||White, cream, seal, red, chocolate, lilac, blue|

 2. All Ragdoll kittens are born looking the same.

 Like many other cat and dog breeds, the Ragdoll begins life in a different color than what they end up as adults.
-For this feline, it’s white and those beautiful blue eyes.
+For this feline, it’s white with beautiful blue eyes.

 3. The Ragdoll is appropriately named.